The Exploration Phase

 AR3 currently have Exploration Licences which permit exploration activities, prior to applying for a Production Licence to enable AR3 to produce (mine) rare earths on an economic scale, the South Australian, Department for Energy and Mining require AR3 to demonstrate that they can comply with strict regulatory requirements.

-Australian Rare Earths have commenced work on a ‘Bulk Sample Pit’ (BSP) to further their understanding of the resource.
-The BSP will provide further information to enable AR3 to demonstrate to the Community and the Regulator exactly how they will comply with the strict regulatory requirements of The Mining Act 1971 (SA) and associated Mining Regulations 2020 (SA).
+Australian Rare Earths have finished work on a trial pit to further their understanding of the resource.
+It will provide further information to enable AR3 to demonstrate to the Community and the Regulator exactly how they will comply with the strict regulatory requirements of The Mining Act 1971 (SA) and associated Mining Regulations 2020 (SA).

 Koppamurra Trial Pit

-To better understand and define the resource at Koppamurra, AR3 have now commenced work on their trial ‘Bulk Sampling Pit’ (BSP) to collect bulk samples of ionic clay, for off-site tests.
+To better understand and define the resource at Koppamurra, AR3 excavated a trial pit to collect bulk samples of ionic clay, for off-site tests.

 - understand if the resource, in the quantities discovered in Koppamurra, is an economically viable mining opportunity